This healthy hot chocolate is so rich, creamy, flavorful and absolutely delicious. And comes with all the goodness of walnuts and cocoa.

 - Add remaining walnut milk, salt, honey and chocolate chips.
 Heat it over medium setting.

 Dairy Free/Vegan: Use any nut based milk or coconut milk instead of dairy milk.
+If the plant based milk is too thin, then add some full-fat coconut milk to it.

 Nut Free: Use sunflower seed butter, tahini or coconut butter/cream instead of walnuts.
 But these options may impart a flavor to the milk.